tikna123/machine-learning-concepts/README.md

 * Ensemble method
 * Dropout
 * k-cross validation(detect overfitting)
+* Treat the problem as a anamoly detection

 # Handle Imbalance datasets
 * There are different methods to handle imbalance datasets